hhxsv5/laravel-s/README.md

     {
         \Log::info(__CLASS__ . ':handle start', [$event->getData()]);
         sleep(2);// Simulate the slow codes
+        // Deliver task in CronJob, but NOT support callback finish() of task.
+        // Note:
+        // 1.Set parameter 2 to true
+        // 2.Modify task_ipc_mode to 1 or 2 in config/laravels.php, see https://www.swoole.co.uk/docs/modules/swoole-server/configuration
+        $ret = Task::deliver(new TestTask('task data'), true);
+        var_dump($ret);
         // throw new \Exception('an exception');// all exceptions will be ignored, then record them into Swoole log, you need to try/catch them
     }
 }